 Genfiber Side Effects

-Note: This page contains information about the side effects of psyllium.
-Some of the dosage forms included on this document may not apply to the brand name Genfiber.
+Note: This document contains side effect information about psyllium.
+Some of the dosage forms listed on this page may not apply to the brand name Genfiber.

 For the Consumer